 The İzmir region, on the west coast of Turkey, is not a classic on your bucket list.
 Not yet.
 But you might just change that after reading this story.
 If you go cycling in Izmir, think: Mediterranean views, deserted roads, a bowl of history and freshly baked bread at every stop.
-Add a Tour of Türkiye arrival as well as a route past ancient Ephesus, and you know: this is no coincidence. İzmir is course territory.
+Add a Tour of Türkiye arrival as well as a route past ancient Ephesus, and you know: this is no coincidence. İzmir is a cycling destination for good reason.
+One for both road cyclists, gravel riders and (as the Tour of Turkiye and L'etape Turkey show: you can race there!)

 By: Sander Kolsloot